Anadarko shareholders go for the cash in $38 billion Occidental buyout

 Occidental this week sold $13 billion in bonds to help fund the Anadarko purchase and has proposed selling Anadarko’s Africa assets to Total SA(TOTF.PA).

-It also formed a drilling partnership with Colombia’s state-run oil company Ecopetrol SA ECO.CN to develop part of its Permian shale field for up to $1.5 billion.
+It also formed a drilling partnership with Colombia’s state-run oil company Ecopetrol SA (ECO.CN) to develop part of its Permian shale field for up to $1.5 billion.

 Occidental last week reported a 14% drop in second quarter profit, as costs related to the deal and weaker chemical earnings hit its bottom line.